acham/cel_fcast_variations/README.md

-# CEL Exercise: Forecast Variations
+# National Weather Service Forecast Variations

-## Overview
+This code illustrates a scenario in which both a background task and a client-facing API can be provided in a single container supported by FastAPI.

-This application queries hourly forecast data for coordinates provided by the user at regular intervals, stores them in a local database, and provides an API to query this data.
+A background task queries hourly forecast data for coordinates provided by the user at regular intervals, stores them in a local database, and the main application provides an API to query this data.

 The application code is in `/app`, and it consists of a FastAPI application that uses SQLAlchemy to interface with a SQLite instance.